kjepo/M-Forth/README.md

 <br>
 <b>Update:</b> As of 2021-12-06 M-Forth is now capable of running
 all the code in <tt>stdlib.f</tt>.
 Not all primitives are ready though, and documentation is still incomplete.
+The primitive "." prints in hex until I've written the proper definition in <tt>stdlib.f</tt>.
 </p>

 ## Introduction and background